Stress, Cortisol & Menopause Weight Gain

 Conclusion

-Ashwagandha, rhodiola, and maca offer science-supported benefits for managing stress, mood, energy, and cravings—all key parts of menopause-related weight control.
-They don’t “fix” hormones, but they help the body respond more efficiently to hormonal changes.
+Ashwagandha, rhodiola, and maca provide science-backed support for managing stress, mood, energy, and cravings—critical factors for menopause-related weight control.
+While they don’t “fix” hormones, they improve how your body responds to hormonal changes.

-This post serves as a resource for information only and does not replace professional medical advice.
-Always consult with a healthcare provider before making changes to your diet, lifestyle, or supplement routine, especially when managing a condition
+This post is for educational purposes only and does not replace professional medical advice.
+Consult a healthcare provider before changing your diet, lifestyle, or supplement routine.

 Lauren Hayes, MS, Holistic Nutrition